-Sign up sheets and handouts will be available on the Inglis Building Mezzanine Floor at the start of the Term.
+Sign-up sheets will be posted on the Inglis Building Mezzanine Floor by 9am on Wednesday of Week 0.

 Sediment transport

 Learning objectives:

 - To gain first-hand experience of open channel flow and sediment transport phenomena. - To study the threshold condition under which sediments are moved.
 This condition separates the state of the clear-water flow over an immobile bed from the state where sediment transport and bed deformation take place. - To investigate the relationship between the bed forms and the flow conditions.
 This is important because the bed forms have a significant impact on the bed roughness and thus the channel conveyance. - To appreciate the local scour phenomena around underwater structures.